 It is better to lose one minute in life… than to lose your life in a minute.
 When you gamble with safety, you bet your life.
 Broken tools can be replaced, you can’t.

-"A road traffic injury is a fatal or non-fatal injury incurred as a result of a collision on a public road involving at least one moving vehicle [...]
-1.24 million people were killed on the world’s roads in 2010.
-This is unacceptably high.
-Road traffic injuries take an enormous toll on individuals and communities as well as on national economies," World Health Organization.
+“A road traffic injury is a fatal or non-fatal injury incurred as a result of a collision on a public road involving at least one moving vehicle […] Every year, nearly 1.3 million people worldwide are killed in road crashes.
+Road traffic injuries take an enormous toll on individuals and communities as well as on national economies,” World Health Organization.

 You should consider:

 Safety Tips When Walking on the Streets.
 “Find a safe place to cross.
 Stop just before you get to the kerb.
 Look all around for traffic and listen.
 If traffic is coming, let it pass.
 When it is safe, go straight across the road – do not run, keep looking and listening while you cross”, Tales of the road.